tcarmody/rss-reader/README.md

 For issues, questions, or feature requests:

 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review [CLAUDE.md](CLAUDE.md) for detailed development guidance
+2. Review [CLAUDE.md](CLAUDE.md) for development guidance
+3. Review [DOCTRINE.md](DOCTRINE.md) for design decisions and architectural rationale
+4. Check [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines
-3. Open an issue on GitHub with detailed information
+5. Open an issue on GitHub with detailed information

 ---